matt-manes/jobglob/README.md

 ---
 ---

-The primary interface for running JobGlob tasks and interacting witht the database is the `jobshell.py` program mentioned above.
+The primary interface for running JobGlob tasks and interacting with the database is the `jobshell.py` program mentioned above.
 A list of commands or specific command help can be seen by using the `help` command: